-The Arts Council of Greater Kalamazoo is pleased to announce the winners of the 2012 Community Arts Awards.
+The Arts Council of Greater Kalamazoo is pleased to announce the recipients of the 2016 Community Arts Awards.

-Theodore C. Cooper Award for Distinguished Volunteer Service: Robert M. Beam
+Theodore C. Cooper Award for Distinguished Volunteer Service

 The recipient is to be a person, persons or group whose lives exemplify a broad range of service to the arts community that it not related to his/her professional occupation.
 The distinguished volunteer award may be given to any person or married couple.

 The Business Arts Award is presented to honor businesses in Kalamazoo County for their leadership commitment and vision in developing exemplary alliances with the arts and arts organizations.
 The award recognizes a business for creating outstanding initiatives with the arts and arts organization, furthering the educational development of youth, enhancing the economic vitality of the community and enriching the quality of life in our community.

 The Adam F. Carter Young Artist Award is designed to recognize and encourage the next generation of artists in our community.
 The winner is a student who has had an impact both in their field of study and in our community and is nominated by their arts teacher, director, or a community member.
 This award is generously supported by the Mary and Brooks Godfrey Family.

 The Epic Award recognizes a non-profit organization or program within Kalamazoo County that is of high artistic quality and serves to enhance life in our community through the arts.
 The award pays special attention to both long standing programs and organizations that have played a consistent role in the community and new organizations and programs that meet a previously unmet community need or focus area.

 Arts Leadership Award

 The Arts Leader is an arts educator or arts administrator.
 The nominee is a recognized leader in the arts and/or the education community with an impact beyond his/her job description, a strong impact on the community through art, and positive and productive relationships in the community outside of his/her institution.